kaahndemir/kaahndemir/README.md

 ## Welcome to Oğuz's Profile <img src="https://user-images.githubusercontent.com/89513831/148391461-a857c2ba-2a87-48b3-b910-b9219a364882.gif" height='30px'>

 Hi there!
 I'm Oğuz Kaan Demir, but you can call me codeoguz.
 I'm a 17-year-old web developer who loves building things on the web.
-My focus is on React, JavaScript, HTML, and CSS, Firebase, but I also work with  Flutter, and Python.
+My focus is on React, JavaScript, HTML, CSS, and Firebase, but I also work with Flutter, and Python.

 ![codeoguz_gif](https://user-images.githubusercontent.com/89513831/148246469-63302409-cf39-4bc8-a2a1-ad0abcc3fe3a.gif) </br>

-My life goal is to serve different projects solutions to finance and entertainment.
+My life goal is to serve project solutions to finance and entertainment.

 ### Key points:
 - I left high school to learn about programming.